clintval/sample-sheet/README.md

 sample_sheet = SampleSheet()

-# Fill out the [Header] section of the sample sheet
+# Fill out the [Header] section of the sample sheet.
 sample_sheet.Header.IEM4FileVersion = 4

 # If you want to use a key with whitespace it in you must use the `add_attr`
 # method and specify and alternate name.
 sample_sheet.Header.add_attr(attr='Investigator_Name', value='jdoe', name='Investigator Name')

-# Fill out the [Settings] section of the sample sheet
+# Fill out the [Settings] section of the sample sheet.
 sample_sheet.Settings.CreateFastqForIndexReads = 1
 sample_sheet.Settings.BarcodeMismatches = 2

-# Create a paired-end flowcell with 151 template bases
+# Create a paired-end flowcell with 151 template bases.
 sample_sheet.Reads = [151, 151]

 # Create your first single-indexed sample with both a name and ID.